brows3r/iPwn/README.md

 git clone https://github.com/0x1CA3/AutoEnum.git
 ```

-Ok, so now that we have everything installed, we can got into the 'iSteal' folder and run the 'iSteal' post-exploitation script.
+Ok, so now that we have everything installed, we can go into the 'iSteal' folder and run the 'iSteal' post-exploitation script.
 ```
 python3 post.py
 ```